Naval Systems

 Project 21631 Buyan-M-class guided-missile corvette

 Project 21631 Buyan-M is a Russian river-sea guided-missile corvette class designed by Zelenodolsk Design Bureau and built at Zelenodolsk Plant named after A.M.
 Gorky.
-The class combines shallow-draft inland-water mobility with an 8-cell UKSK launcher for Kalibr or Oniks missiles, a 100 mm gun, and close-in air defense.
+The class combines shallow-draft inland-water mobility with an eight-cell UKSK launcher for Kalibr or Oniks missiles, giving small Caspian, Black Sea, and Baltic combatants documented long-range strike roles in Syria and Ukraine.

 Specifications